kevinegstorf/react-firebase-blog/blog.md

 ## Adding routing

 In this section we will be focusing on setting up the routing so we can switch through pages. the end result of this blog / app will be a sign-up and login page with a password reset email feature, when the user is logged in they will be redirected to a home page.
-That is the goal we are trying to reach for here, with some fancy smancy styling using tailwind.
+That is the goal we are trying to reach for here, with some fancy smancy styling added to it using tailwind.

-lets start by adding react router to teh project.
+lets start by adding react router to the project.

 Open up a terminal session if its not still open and go to your react project folder and install the react router package as a depency by running this npm install command:

 `npm install react-router-dom`

-when the installation is done lets head over to the main.tsx file where we will modify the code. currently we only have one page with some Vite content running and we want more then one page in our app.
+When the installation is done lets head over to the main.tsx file where we will modify the code.
+Currently we only have one page with some Vite content running and we want more then one page in our app.
 The react router can be configured in two ways:

 1. We us the createBrowserRouter function that takes an array of objects as an argument.
 The objects hold all different paths and the corresponding components that render content when the route is requested by the user.
 The createBrowserRouter will be passed to the RouterProvider component inside React render function.
-2. The other way is using the  createRoutesFromElements and pass this as an argument to the createBrowserRouter function. this way you dont pas an object that represents alll routes in your app but you can use React component.
+2. The other way is using the  createRoutesFromElements and pass this as an argument to the createBrowserRouter function. this way you don't pass routes as an object that represents all routes in your app but you can use React component.

 Enough talk here is the code snippet for the routing just paste it in the `main.tsx` file.